Camilleri, author of Montalbano detective series, dies at 93

 While the Montalbano police stories shot him to fame, Camilleri was versatile in his output.
 Among his works are a fictionalized biography of Nobel laureate Luigi Pirandello, who was born not far from Camilleri's hometown, and a dark novel about a sexually abused Sicilian boy's childhood during Fascism.

 He produced his 100th book in 2016, when he was 90.
 The plot of "L'altro capo del filo" (The other end of the thread), a Montalbano story, deals with the drama of thousands of migrants reaching Sicilian shores after rescue at sea.
-By the time he wrote it, poor eyesight had forced Camilleri to dictate his novels to his faithful assistant, instead of creating them on his typewriter, where he used to work every day from before dawn for three hours.
+By the time he wrote it, poor eyesight, gradually fading due to glaucoma, had forced Camilleri to dictate his novels to his faithful assistant, instead of creating them on his typewriter, where he used to work every day from before dawn for three hours.

+One of his final works, "Esercizi di memoria," (memory exercises), was published in 2017 and consists of 23 stories, essentially recollections from his life and a tribute to it, which he dictated over the course of 23 days in summer 2016.

+"Every so often, I put a hand in a pocket and caressed a colored stone, the tangible sign that one time the grace to catch a glimpse of beauty was granted to me," Camilleri wrote, reflecting on his blindness.